ruilisi/rails-pangu/README.md

-Through the above lines, common and stablly used gems will be bundled first, then those transitory gems or gems under trying will be bundled.
-Though, this process generates extra docker image layers which makes the image lager a little bit(didn't caculate, but guess it's like hundreds of `KB`s).
+Through the above lines, common and stably used gems will be bundled first, then those transitory gems or gems under trying will be bundled.
+Though, this process generates extra docker image layers which makes the image lager a little bit(didn't calculate, but guess it's like hundreds of `KB`s).
 It worths that way cause **time is much more limited than disk space**

 #### 🚀 Docker Compose